civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/forms.txt

         h1: Primary data set coding form

-        p:Please enter data in the fields below, and be really, really careful!
+        p:Please enter data in the fields below,/ and be really, really careful!

 The simple command